Aljoša Asanović: International career

 Asanović was one of the best players for the Croatia national team during their golden age from 1994 to 1998.
 He was arguably Croatia's most intelligent player in midfield, yet lacked the complete package of skills possessed by his fellow midfielder Robert Prosinečki.
 He debuted for the national on 17 October 1990, which ended in a 2–1 victory against the United States.
 This was Croatia's first international game since the independence from Yugoslavia, and Asanović even scored the first goal.

 Asanović participated in the Euro 1996 as well as the 1998 FIFA World Cup, in which Croatia won the bronze medal.
 In semi-final of the FIFA World Cup, Asanović made a spectacular assist to Davor Šuker from the centre of the field with a loop pass, for Croatia to take the lead against the host France.

 His last international match was a 28 May 2000 friendly against France.
 In total he was capped 62 times, scoring 3 goals, thus ranking among the top five Croatian national players.
 Asanović ended his active career in 2002 while with Hajduk Split, the club in which his career had started almost twenty years earlier.

-Management Career
+Managerial career

 In 2006, he became assistant manager of the Croatia national team.
-He held this role from 2006 until 2012, working alongside Slaven Bilić who was the head coach.
+He held this role from 2006 until 2012, working alongside Slaven Bilić, who was the head coach.
 He departed when Bilić was replaced by Igor Štimac.

-After his departure from the national team, Asanović took up another assistant role, this time in Russia, following Slaven Bilić to FC Lokomotiv Moscow.
+After his departure from the national team, Asanović took up another assistant role, this time in Russia, following Slaven Bilić to Lokomotiv Moscow.
 Asanović departed the club at the end of the season.

-In 2015, Asanović became the new technical director of DAC Dunajská Streda.
+In 2015, Asanović became the new technical director of Dunajská Streda.

-In October 2017, Asanović took up a job in Australia, becoming the head coach of National Premier Leagues Victoria side Melbourne Knights FC.
+In October 2017, Asanović took up a job in Australia, becoming the head coach of National Premier Leagues Victoria side Melbourne Knights.